-Amboseli National Park is located 250km from Nairobi in southern Kenya.
-It’s known for its large elephant herds and views of immense Mount Kilimanjaro, across the border in Tanzania.
+Amboseli National Park is located 250km from Nairobi in southern Kenya and is known for its large elephant herds and views of immense Mount Kilimanjaro, across the border in Tanzania.
 Crowned by Mount Kilimanjaro, Africa’s highest peak, the Amboseli National Parks is one of Kenya’s most popular parks.
-The name “Amboseli” comes from a Maasai word meaning “salty dust”, and Kenya Safari Amboseli National Park is one of the best places in Africa to view large herds of elephants up close.
-At 39,206 hectares, Kenya Amboseli National Park is a small park and lacks the profusion of animal species found in the Masai Mara, but as the landscape provides limited cover for wildlife you have a good chance of seeing some of the larger predators while on Amboseli National Park Safari.
-The vegetation here used to be much denser, but rising salinity, damage by elephants and safari vehicles has caused terrible erosion.
-Amboseli National Park Safari can turn into a real dustbowl in the dry season.
+The name “Amboseli” comes from a Maasai word meaning “salty dust”, and the Park is one of the best places in Africa to view large herds of elephants up close.
+At 39,206 hectares, Amboseli is a small park and lacks the profusion of animal species found in the Masai Mara, but as the landscape provides limited cover for wildlife you have a good chance of seeing some of the larger predators.
+The vegetation here used to be much denser, but rising salinity, damage by elephants and safari vehicles have caused terrible erosion.
+Amboseli can turn into a real dustbowl in the dry season.

 Amboseli National Park Wildlife